SLOPE SOARING SITES OF SOUTHERN ENGLAND

 There might be a smidgeon of lift here, what do you think?

-Beachy Head is public access land managed by the National Trust and owned by the Gilbert Estate.
-The BMFA has an agreement with the Trust which stipulates that gliders are allowed but motorised planes are not.
+Beachy Head is public access land managed by the Gilbert Estate.
+Apparently National Trust rules apply (the BMFA has an agreement with the Trust which stipulates that gliders are allowed but motorised planes are not).

 Marks out of 10?

 Beachy Head gets 7 - and perhaps even 8 when it’s really on.
-The main flying spot - the southeast bowl - is superb in the right conditions, and as a bonus the chalk cliffs are among the best soaring cliffs in the UK.
+The main flying spot - the ESE bowl - can be superb in the right conditions.
+However Beachy Head should be avoided during the summer holidays when it gets very crowded with tourists.

 How do you get there then?

 Drive down the M23 from London and then east along the A27 to the first Eastbourne junction, the A2270 (just to cause confusion this is marked Willingdon rather than Eastbourne).
 Stay on the A2270 heading into Eastbourne, and a mile before the seafront take a sharp right onto the A259 (this is the coastal road that leads to Brighton).
 Head west on this for two miles and then take a left onto the B2103 to Beachy Head (it’s well signposted).
-Park in the Countryside Centre carpark (£1.40 for two hours) or if you’re feeling cheeky park for free in the pub carpark.
+Park in the Countryside Centre carpark (this is managed by Eastbourne Council and costs £1.40 for two hours - or if you’re feeling cheeky you could try parking for free in the pub carpark).

 Another soaring site, Butts Brow, is nearby (you passed it going down the A2270).
-It also has a southeast slope, although not nearly as good as the one at Beachy Head.
+It also has a southeast slope, although not nearly as good as Beachy Head.

 Beachy Head Map